Call local rate

 Only a court can make a Pension Sharing Order or a Pension Attachment Order following a divorce.
 Pension offsetting does not require a court order, but we would always recommend getting one to ensure certainty and enforceability should something go wrong.

-If you and/or your ex-partner have retired when you get divorced and your pensions are in payment, they can still be split.
+If you and/or your ex-spouse have retired when you get divorced and your pensions are in payment, the pensions can still be shared and considered as part of the settlement.
+In addition, the income can be shared via a Pension Attachment Order.

-However, you may be restricted in how you then deal with these pensions as it is not possible to take a lump sum from a pension that is in payment or one that has been used to purchase annuity.
+However, you may be restricted in how you then deal with these pensions as it may not be possible to take a lump sum from a pension that is already in payment, and in most cases the tax free lump sum would already have been withdrawn at the time of drawing down on the pension.

 What next?

-It is important to seek the advice of a family lawyer.
+It is important to seek advice from a family lawyer to ensure that you are clear on the pension options available to you.
 At Stowe, we have a number of lawyers who are experts in pensions and divorce and can help guide you through the process.

-In some cases, the help of a financial adviser is necessary.
+It is often the case that a pension actuary is required to advise you regarding the true value of pension assets and options for sharing the same to ensure a fair division of the matrimonial assets.
 We can put you in touch with professionals who can give you expert advice about your money and your potential future income.

 Close